Privacy choices

 The amount slider ranges from 0% to 160%.
 At 100%, the adjusted variants stay closest to the base color intensity.
 Values below 100% mute the color.
 Values above 100% make the color more vivid.

 For HSL, Hue Codex multiplies the base saturation by the amount and clamps it to the valid HSL range.
-For OKLCH, it multiplies the base chroma by the amount, then converts the result back to a displayable HEX color.
+For OKLCH, it multiplies the base chroma by the amount, then converts the result to a displayable sRGB color.
+The source alpha is attached to either result.

 • Use 0% to test a very low-intensity variant.